 In this section

 Strongyloides stercoralis is a worm that infects humans, estimated to affect at least 370 million people worldwide.
 Presentations range from an asymptomatic carrier state (detected on screening) to disseminated disease (hyperinfection) in the immunocompromised host.
-It is endemic in tropical and subtropical areas where sanitation standards are poor .
+It is endemic in tropical and subtropical areas where sanitation standards are poor.1

-A person with chronic asymptomatic Strongyloides infection may suddenly become acutely unwell with hyperinfection syndrome, if their T cell immunity becomes depressed (e.g. due to steroids, biologic therapy, chemotherapy, HTLV-1, and to a lesser extent, HIV) .
+A person with chronic asymptomatic Strongyloides infection may suddenly become acutely unwell with hyperinfection syndrome, if their T-cell immunity becomes depressed (e.g. due to steroids, biologic therapy, chemotherapy, HTLV-1, and to a lesser extent, HIV).3

 Many people with chronic Strongyloides infection are asymptomatic.

-Stool examination is highly insensitive for detecting Strongyloides infection .
-The rhabditiform larvae can sometimes be detected in stool using specialized laboratory techniques (e.g. Harada culture - NB not available at RCH).
+Stool examination is not sensitive for detecting Strongyloides infection.9 The rhabditiform larvae can sometimes be detected in stool using specialised laboratory techniques (e.g. Harada culture - NB not available at RCH).
 In cases of hyperinfection syndrome, filariform larvae may be found in respiratory or gastrointestinal specimens.
 Faecal PCR for Strongyloides is specific, but less sensitive.10